EdoardoFerrero97/Edoardo_Ivan_Jose/README.md

 The report ends by highlighting the successful use of a combination of supervised and unsupervised machine learning models for the dataset TG-A-Ejemplo1 using strategy 04: Isolation Forest and Long Short-Term Memory (LSTM).
 This tactic aims to foresee the next maintenance the machine will require in order to avoid unplanned shutdowns and cut costs.

-In conclusion, we emphasize the importance of these aspects in a machine learning project and show that the success of such a predictive maintenance system heavily depends on the quality and clarity of the input data, clear feature definitions, and rigorous data preprocessing."
+In conclusion, we emphasize the importance of these aspects in a machine learning project and show that the success of such a predictive maintenance system heavily depends on the quality and clarity of the input data, clear feature definitions, and rigorous data preprocessing.